Kotthu: Production

 Principal photography of the film began on 10 October 2020 at Kozhikode following the COVID-19 protocols and safety measures.
 Kotthu is actor Asif Ali's fourth collaboration with director Sibi Malayil after Apoorvaragam, Violin, and Unnam.
 The first schedule of the filming at Kozhikode was completed on 25 October 2020.

 Release

 The film was released in theatres on 16 September 2022.

+Reception

+The Times of India gave the film 3 out of 5 stars, calling it an insightful political drama that shines a light on the human toll behind political murders in Kerala.
+It highlighted strong performances from Asif Ali and Roshan Mathew, noting how well the script demonstrates the way political fanaticism pushes young people toward violence.

+S.R.
+Praveen from The Hindu, commended the film’s "laudable message against political violence" and its empathetic focus on the human and familial fallout on both sides of the conflict.
+However, the reviewer noted that the film "does not tread any new ground" and felt its overall treatment of the subject was somewhat dated and simplistic compared to earlier Malayalam political dramas.